Piyushaa09/Covid19_Unemployment-Analysis/README.md

 # Covid19_Unemployment-Analysis
-Car Price Prediction 🚗 This project predicts the selling price of used cars with a machine learning model.
-It analyzes features like Year, Kms_Driven, and Fuel_Type to understand their impact on car valuation.
-The workflow includes data cleaning, feature engineering (creating Car_Age), and training a Random Forest Regressor.
+Covid-19 Unemployment Analysis is a data science project that studies the impact of the Covid-19 pandemic on unemployment rates.
+It involves data cleaning, visualization, and trend analysis to show how lockdowns and restrictions affected jobs across regions and sectors.